 Guide to Visiting Oahu Hawaii – Our Round Up

 Hopefully our guide to visiting Oahu Hawaii has been the perfect starting point for planning your trip.
-With any luck we’ll have the chance to visit again, so we can expand on this list and provide you with more detail.
+With any luck we’ll have the chance to visit again, so we can expand on this list and provide you with more detail; especially as it is one of the best places to swim with dolphins in the world.
 But there is still plenty for you to do and see, because Oahu is the perfect all-round destination.
 Make sure you leave some beach time free, there are some insanely beautiful beaches and there is nothing like swimming in the ocean with a sea turtle bobbing past you.

 If we were to go back to Oahu, we would have no hesitation in renting an apartment or booking an Airbnb more rurally.
 This would give us the local vibe we tend to enjoy when we travel and it’s easy to get around when you have a car.
 Also, you wouldn’t have those pesky car park costs to pay.